jn89b/rst_ME400/tutorial_1/tutorial_1.md

 ```
 When you run this script you should see the quadcopter pitch forward to about 30 degrees for one second then pitch the otherway for 30 degrees in one second and then "stop".

+### Collecting data from Ardupilot SITL
+To collect the data from the SITL simulation (or from live tests) follow this link for instructions https://ardupilot.org/copter/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.html
+**You will need to collect the data for the next activity**

 ### Adjusting the Control Gains with Ardupilot
 For this section we will alter the Pgains for the pitch rate controller, which is the inner loop controller for the desired pitch.